ezy/angular-magic-search/README.rst

 Install with Bower
 ------------------
 Add magic-search to your project using bower install.
-To save into your bower.json file append --save to the command.
+To save into your bower.json file append --save to the command below.

 ::

     $ bower install angular-magic-search

 Add magic-search as a dependency on your Angular JS module.

 ::

     angular.module('myModule', ['MagicSearch']);

 Sass/Compass Setup